AlexanderHott/0xott.zip/src/content/blog/builders.md

 ---

-Sometimes when programming, you need to do some process multiple times, with a small change to the logic.
-This sounds like a prime candidate for a function with some `if` statements, _but how do you actually get the data to the `if` statements inside the function?_
+When programming, you often end up with blocks of code that you need to use in multiple places.
+It's common to extract them into functions.
+When your requirements change in one of the places the function is used, instead of writing a totally new function, you can pass information to the function so that it behaves differently.

 Let's take the example of opening a file.
-When you ask the OS to give you access to a file, on Linux, there are a few different options that change the behavior of what happens when you use the file:
+When you ask the Linux kernel to give you access to a file, there are a few different options that change the behavior of how you can use file:

-- **read**: permission to read the file
+- **read**: permission to read from the file
-- **write**: permission to write the file
+- **write**: permission to write to the file
-- **append**: append new writes to the end instead of overwriting
+- **append**: writes append new writes to the end instead of overwriting
 - **truncate**: sets the length to 0
 - **create**: create the file if it doesn't exist
-- **create_new**: create the file if it doesn't exist, and fails if it does exist
+- **create_new**: create the file if it doesn't exist, and fail if it does exist

 How would _you_ write a function with that interface, allowing users to specify which options they want?

-Here is the most [simple](https://www.youtube.com/watch?v=SxdOUGdseq4) version of the function in C. Note that in C, files (file descriptors) are represented as `int`s.
-If opening the file fails, then the return value will be 0.
+Here a very simple version of the API in C. Note, that files are represented as `int`s in C. If opening the file fails, then the return value will be 0.

 ```c
 int open(